Glossary Trucking Law Terms

 - NHTSA: The NHTSA got created by the Highway Safety Act of 1970.
 Its formally called the National Highway Traffic Safety Administration.
 The NHTSA manages highway safety and consumer programs.
 These programs got established in both 1966 and 1972.
 The NHTSA administers motor vehicle safety on the roadways.
 Also, they are entrusted with the overall strategy for the prevention of motor vehicle collisions.

 - FMCSA: This is an agency that is a part of the Department of Transportation.
 Its full name is the Federal Motor Carrier Safety Administration.
-This organization became established, January 1, 2000.
+This organization was established, January 1, 2000.
 It is a creature of statute.
 Its directives come from the Motor Carrier Safety Improvement Act of 1999.
 The duty of this office is to ensure the safety of commercial vehicles.

 - Truck Accident Attorney: This is an attorney specializing in truck crash litigation.
 So this lawyer represents the injured victim or the bereaving family having lost a loved one.
 Also, PI lawyers typically help survivors of decedents fatally injured in trucking collisions.

 Also, experienced attorneys should get consulted as soon as possible after the incident.
 You will need them to investigate and to counter any claims that the defendant company may make.

 Most of all, they protect the victims’ rights to recover compensation for injuries.
 Also, they can get money for a fatality and other damages deserved by the victims.